 They also say it contains the following essential oils:

 A person should avoid scratching mosquito bites.
-This can worsen symptoms and increase the chance of infection.
+This can worsen symptoms and

 Other tips for treating bites at home include: